ricleal/reductionServer/README.md

 TODO
 ----

-A list of supported reduction functions available per instrument.
+- A list of supported reduction functions available per instrument.
+- A mapping between every function and the respective local executable.

 To date, a simple JSON definition of a reduction function is available here: [src/data/functions.json](src/data/functions.json).
 More will come soon.